 Students in kindergarten and grades one through eight take the NWEA (Northwest Evaluation Assessment) Measures of Academic Progress (MAP) assessment, and all students in grades three through eight take the ISAT (Illinois State Achievement Test) in Reading and Mathematics.
 Fourth and seventh graders also take the ISAT in Science.
 Students are assessed two times a year to monitor academic growth with the NWEA MAP test and once a year for the ISAT.

 Each LaSalle II classroom is equipped with Promethean Boards and computers.
 We have two classroom sets of iPad 2s.
 Our library reflects a multicultural design using the architectural elements from the various countries LaSalle II students explore and study.
 LaSalle II also has two computer labs and two science labs.

 LaSalle II parents are very involved and supportive of all of our programs.
 They formed the LaSalle II PTO during our first year, which supported a variety of LaSalle II’s events and projects.
 The PTO has sponsored after-school programs, hosted a variety of activities, and raised funds for special programs and teacher grants.

 LaSalle II will become an exemplary elementary school which provides students a high quality education that prepares them for high school and future years.
-Instruction in a world language will enable students to communicate in more than one language and develop an acceptance and tolerance towards people of differing abilities, races, and cultures as represented in the school, community, city and around the world.
+Instruction in a world language will enable students to communicate in more than one language and embrace people of differing abilities, races, and cultures as represented in the school, community, city and around the world.

 LaSalle II will provide a rigorous and challenging elementary school education to students in grades pre-k through 8.
 Acquisition of a second language will be a special component of the school’s educational program.
 Students will also learn the history and culture of the nations where the language is spoken.